saltyorg/docs/docs/reference/safire.md

 If you're here, you probably want to go [here](rclone-manual.md) instead.  `safire` has been acting inconsistently.

-# This script is a work in progress; it probably has rough edges.
+# This script is a work in progress; it probably has rough edges

-## Assumptions and defaults:
+## Assumptions and defaults

 1. You have rclone installed